094459/newsletter-oss-projects/README.md

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

+**e1s**

+[e1s](https://aws-oss.beachgeek.co.uk/3w1)  is a terminal application from [Xing Yahao](https://twitter.com/keidarcy) to easily browse and manage AWS ECS resources, supports both Fargate and EC2 ECS launch types.
+Inspired by k9s. e1s uses the default aws-cli configuration.
+It does not store or send your access and secret key anywhere.
+The access and secret key are used only to securely connect to AWS API via AWS SDK. e1s is available on Linux, macOS and Windows platforms. (#197)

 **eks-saas-gitops**

 [eks-saas-gitops](https://aws-oss.beachgeek.co.uk/3k1) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
 The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)